devJSQ/car-wash-system-project/README.md

 The purpose of this project is to validate your knowledge of the `queue` **data structure**.

 ## Problem
-A car wash company needs a `customer management program` to manage the cars waiting to be washed.
+A car wash company needs a customer management program to manage the cars waiting to be washed.
 The system should be able to **add cars to the waiting queue** and **process them in the order they arrived**, so the first car that arrived should be the first to be washed.

 ## Implementation
-- Create a class called `Car` to hold the information of a car such as `type` `color`, and `plate number`.
+- Create a class called `Car` to hold the information of a car such as `type` `color`, and `plateNumber`.
-- Create a `WashQueue` class that will manage the `Car` class, the class should able to do the following operations:
+- Create a `WashQueue` class that will manage the `Car` class.
+The `WashQueue` class should be able to do the following operations:
     - Add a car to the queue.
-    - (Process)/Wash the first car in the queue and remove it from the queue.
+    - Process/Wash the first car in the queue and remove it from the queue.
     - Print the **total number** of cars in the queue.
     - Print the first car in the queue.